 A recent very successful collaboration with the wonderful Claire Martin O.B.E. continued in 2019, touring U.K. theaters in a show entitled Let There Be Love.

-But the main event in 2020 was the celebration of 25 years of the "Giants" band, with the release of a 25th anniversary live album ( on vinyl LP incuding CD with bonus tracks ) now released and available from this website, along with many special shows, including a return for a 5 night residency at the Blue Note Jazz Club in Milan in February, plus numerous UK and European dates throughout the year.
+But the main event in 2020 was the celebration of 25 years of the "Giants" band, with the release of a 25th anniversary live album ( on vinyl LP incuding CD with bonus tracks ) available from this website, along with many special shows, including a return for a 5 night residency at the Blue Note Jazz Club in Milan in February, plus numerous UK and European dates throughout the year.

 Ray Gelato Giants